-With an executive order, President Donald Trump has instated a travel ban that would keep refugees from Muslim countries out of the United States for 120 days and indefinitely ban Syrian refugees.
+Despite protests, President Donald Trump's travel ban is in action and people traveling from six countries can no longer enter the US for the next 90 days (they can if they have a "bona fide relationship" with a person in the US).
+It also applies to refugees - except they can't enter the US for 120 days.
 Although the humanitarian crisis in Syria has drawn focus these past weeks, the United States welcomes refugees from all over the world year round.
 Given the Trump administration's hostility toward refugees, it is more important than ever to show support for these stranded people.
 Here are some ways you can help them today, both worldwide and in the United States.

 There are many nonprofit humanitarian associations that help refugees abroad and in the United States.